Hot air oven introduction

 - Mains on/off switch: It helps to turn on/ turn off the hot air oven.

 - Safety thermostat: It is also known as an over-temperature protection device.
 It keeps your oven and specimen safe in case of controller malfunction.
+It is a heat sensor directly attached to a heater that can withstand intense heat and has a high negative temperature coefficient.
+It enables users to reach the desired temperature in the hot air oven and prevents overshooting.

 Types of hot air oven